ciraben/cheevy/README.md

 ## Including Current Game Achievements

-To include current game results in `achievement-grabber.py` output, you must first manually paste the results of the in-game #achievements command into `dump.txt`, and update as needed.
-(Automating this would be botting.)
+To include current game results in `achievement-grabber.py` output, you must first manually paste the results of the in-game `#achievements` command into `dump.txt`, and update as needed.
+(Automating this would be botting, which is against tournament rules.)

 This means logging into your current game, typing in the `#achievements` extended command, and choosing option `e` (or `b`).
 Then paste the text output from your screen into `dump.txt`.
 Repeat for each page - order doesn't matter.